How to Use an Audio Exciter in Mastering

 Compared to recording and mixing, mastering leans more heavily on technical strategies to ensure that your music best translates in various commercial playback systems.
 However, there can still be a lot of room for creative decisions to be made.

 An exciter is one of those tools in a mastering engineer’s arsenal that takes them to that creative headspace.
 But being a highly-specialized tool, it’s something that must be wielded with care and purpose, lest you risk compromising the fidelity of your mastering chain.
 Let’s explore what an audio exciter is, how it’s used in mastering, and how you can effectively apply it to your own mastering sessions.

 New to using exciters?
-Follow along with the Exciter module in Ozone with a free demo.
+Follow along with the Exciter module in

 Already an iZotope customer?
 Log in for loyalty pricing.

 Jump to these sections:

 Audio exciters are audio processing tools that manipulate sound through the addition of synthesized harmonics/harmonic distortion, typically in the high-frequency range.
 But why do these tools exist in the first place?
 To better understand why exciters exist, we go back in time for a brief history lesson.

 Before the advent of digital music production, the entire music creation process went through various stages of analog processing, each with its own signature sound.
 Every piece of analog gear your audio passes through has an inherent sonic imprint that adds color, mainly due to the various analog components that make up your equipment (e.g., tubes, transformers, inductors, etc).